Noela017/alx-system_engineering-devops/README.md

-#!/bin/bash
-Shell basic and Bash projects
+Shell Redirections and Filters scripts